rishabh-husky/data-structures-practise/CircularBuffer/CircularBuffer/README.md

 Circular Buffer is a FIFO (First In First Out).
 Circular Buffer implementation:
 * Collection is made of array of integers.
-* Throwing error if buffer is full.
+* Error is thrown  if buffer is full.
 * Front, Rear, Current keys are maintained.(default value -1 when buffer is empty)

 ### Circular Buffer api Implementation using linked list